kungpowjason/PA5_dochang-ywu4/README.txt

 Ex.
 5/2 5 +
 	6/2 7 - 4/5 *

+If an error is met a print error statement will be made. and continue on to the next line.

 ************
 For boolean cases, since it was not specified, we have decided that if you do 3 5 < 5 < it will return true because true will be considered equivalent to 1.